 I recently painted a huge oak staircase for a customer, using white for the spindles and black for the railings and steps.
 I've painted staircases before, but never one this large.
 I used my new HVLP sprayer to spray the primer and enamel on the spindles and a brush to paint the railings and steps black.
 The whole project took me a little over two weeks to complete.

 Painting stained spindles and railings is a dramatic change that really makes an otherwise boring staircase look amazing, and using two colors adds some classy contrast.
 Painting in a gloss or semi-gloss finish really highlights the beauty and style of the woodwork.

 Before you take on this project, know that painting railings a color separate from the spindles is a lot more time consuming than using only one color for everything, especially if you paint the flat part beneath the spindle bottoms black instead of white.
 You have to cut-in around each spindle and staircase step if you're painting the steps black.

 Prepping Railings and Spindles Before Painting

-Oak staircases take longer to prep because the open wood grain can show through paint without using filler first, unless you're using a brush and roller to force the paint into the grain, but even then, some cracks and holes can still show through.
+Oak staircases take longer to prep because the open wood grain can show through paint without using filler first, unless you're using a brush and roller to force the paint into the grain, but even then, some cracks and holes from the grain can still show through.
 Skim coating the surface with filler does make a difference in smoothing out the wood so it looks less grainy.

 - Clean.
 Staircase railings get oily and dirty.
 I use Dirtex (powder version in the box) for most of my woodwork paint prep, but any pre-paint cleaner is fine.
 If the surface is greasy, use Krud Kutter.
 Wipe down all of the railings and spindles and rinse with clean water at the end.